 During the summer, it’s easy to find room to park your farm equipment, whether it’s a tractor, a hay baler, a trailer or something else.
-The ground is dry, you can drive anywhere, you can back a trailer right up against the barn door for unloading hay or supplies—it’s a convenience that would be easy to take for granted if it weren’t annually snatched away by the arrival of winter snowfall.
+The ground is dry.
+You can drive anywhere.
+You can back a trailer right up against the barn door for unloading hay or supplies.
+Easy equipment parking is a convenience that would be easy to take for granted if it weren’t annually snatched away by the arrival of winter snowfall.

 Another tip?
 Try to park equipment on high ground.
-Low areas are likely to gather meltwater in the spring, and that turns to mud, so even once the snow is gone, you’ll risk getting stuck or leaving huge ruts if you try to move heavy machinery before the ground dries out.
+Low areas are likely to gather meltwater in the spring.
+That turns to mud, so even once the snow is gone, you’ll risk getting stuck or leaving huge ruts if you try to move heavy machinery before the ground dries out.

 Yes, I’m looking at you, my snowed-in-haywagon-full-of-tree-branches-and-debris!